Guterres pledges continued UN support for Lebanon ‘in every possible way’

 She recapped the events of 4 August when a warehouse at the Beirut Port exploded shattering the city and pushing the people "further to the brink".

 More than 200 had now reportedly died, and around 6,000 or so have sustained injuries caused by the blast.
-Ms. Rochdi painted a picture of “apocalyptic images of destruction, fear and sorrow” and damage so extensive that it has affected the city at its economic heart, destroying swathes of commercial and residential neighborhoods.
+Ms Rochdi painted a picture of "apocalyptic images of destruction, fear and sorrow" and damage so extensive that it has affected the city at its economic heart, destroying swathes of commercial and residential neighbourhoods.

 Food delivery